nexentaedge/nexentaedge.github.io/src/pending/FederatedNexentaEdge.md

 ## Summary
 Federated NexentaEdge provides for a globally synchronized namespace with cost effective lagged payload replication.
 It leverages NexentaEdge's unique "no censensus needed" algorithms to co-ordinate multi-user creation of new versions without risk of data loss no matter how spread the clusters are.
 The only requirement is sufficient bandwidth to promptly migrate metadata federation-wide.

+In the next blog we'll explore how to efficiently replicate blogs between clusters.